 Dr Eleanor Kellon VMD, an equine nutrition specialist recommends a different approach “I’ve lost track of how many horses suspected to have PSSM/EPSM and put on high fat diets end up with me because they get insulin resistance and laminitic.
 We don’t know the safe dose of fat for an insulin resistant horse, but we sure don’t want to be feeding as much fat as is already known to induce insulin resistance in a normal horse!”

 Her approach is to limit carbohydrates and supplement with L-carnitine to assist in getting fat from body stores into the mitochondria, in conjunction with regular exercise and a mineral balanced diet.
-L-carnitine is a type of amino acid, necessary for moving long chain fatty acids into the mitochondria to be burned.
+L-carnitine is made from the amino acid L-lysine, necessary for moving long chain fatty acids into the mitochondria to be burned.
 Studies have shown that availability of free carnitine in the muscle cell influences the relative rate of burning of fat or carbohydrate.
 Even normal horses in training benefit from L-carnitine supplementation, showing higher metabolic efficiency during exercise.
 With L-carnitine supplementation, it’s been possible to greatly reduce or eliminate high fat feeding, with better results.
 Inside the body, L-carnitine exists either in the free, L-carnitine, form or as acetyl-L-carnitine.
 More recently, Dr. Kellon has been using the acetyl-L-carnitine form (ALCar) because a laboratory study has found acetyl-L-carnitine can turn on a pivotal enzyme which directs glucose into the mitochondria to be burned rather than into pathways that produce glycogen.